 6. Boosts Mood

 Because they fight oxidative stress that impairs proper brain functioning, the omega-3s from fish and seafood are associated with better mental health and a lower risk for dementia, depression, anxiety and ADHD.
-That means following a pescatarian diet could be a natural remedy for anxiety and may help treat the symptoms of ADHD while warding off symptoms of depression.
+That means that pescatarian foods can also be considered brain moods to boost focus and memory.

 7. Supports Weight Loss